-Teachers will best use Legends of Learning as supplemental curriculum, perhaps to reinforce new content or to review before quizzes or tests.
+Teachers will best use Legends of Learning as a supplemental curriculum, perhaps to reinforce new content or to review before quizzes or tests.
 The playlist tool is a useful option allowing you to choose games for your classes.
-You can also assign a simple assessment, as well as include free play time, on the playlist.
+You can also assign a simple assessment with questions you select, as well as include free play time, on the playlist.
 You can track your kids' progress through the games and see what questions they got incorrect.
-At this time teachers can't create their own questions for the games; if this feature becomes available in the future, it would be a big plus for teachers wanting to customize the content to the needs of their classes.
+At this time, teachers can't create their own questions for the games; if this feature becomes available in the future, it would be a big plus for teachers wanting to customize the content to the needs of their classes.

 Many of the games come with teacher reviews and discussion questions.
 The reviews can help you see how others used the game and how it was received by students.
 The discussion questions can help give kids a more meaningful experience than just using the games alone.Continue reading Show less

-Legends of Learning is a site that offers games covering a variety of content for middle school science.
-The site covers topics in each main content area, with a variety of games claiming to be NGSS-aligned.
-The games here aren't meant to teach new content but supplement your instruction.
+Legends of Learning is a site that offers games covering a variety of science content for elementary and middle school science.
+The site covers topics in each main content area, with a variety of games claiming to be aligned to the Next Generation Science Standards (NGSS).
+The games here generally aren't meant to teach new content but supplement your instruction; some games introduce content, but often only through text.
 Teachers can select games to put in a playlist for up to an hour and allow time for free play; an assessment can be added to the end of the playlist (but cannot be customized).
-You are given a certain amount of coins when registering for the site, and each game costs coins per student.
+You're given a certain amount of coins when registering for the site, and each game costs coins per student.
 More coins can be gained by rating games, referring users, or purchasing them outright.